m1nka/blog/_posts/2025-12-02-mounting-an-azure-blob-container-using-nfsv3-on-oracle-autonomous-db-azure.markdown

    * **Private Endpoint:**  To ensure secure and private communication, configure a private endpoint for your storage account.
 This endpoint should be placed in the separate subnet you designated for private endpoints in the prerequisites.
 This step ensures that traffic between your Autonomous Database and the storage account never leaves the Azure private network.
 You can select "Integrate with private DNS zone" or use a custom DNS solution.

 ![](/images/posts/merge-sa-1-20250819184244-u8hx6qf.webp)

+Change the configuration on the storage account like this:

 1. **Create a container:**  Once the Storage Account has finished provisioning, open the Storage Account, head to **Data Storage** -> **Containers** and create a new container.
 You can leave the option "No Root Squash".
 2. **Secure Transfer**: The `DBMS_CLOUD_ADMIN`​ package in Oracle Autonomous Database does not directly support the use of stunnel or TLS wrappers like `aznfs`​uses for encrypting NFSv3 connections.
 Since the traffic is already secured by staying within your private Azure network via the private endpoint, disabling this option is necessary for the connection to work.
 On your storage account, go to **Settings** -> **Configuration**, and disable **Secure transfer required**.